lyokha/vim-xkbswitch/README.md

 ```

 Here the syntactic criteria have been defined: content of the first column
-will have syntax id 'mdictOriginal' and content of the second column -
+will have syntax id *mdictOriginal* and content of the second column -
-'mdictTranslated'.
+*mdictTranslated*.

 In .vimrc following lines must be added: